Dir. Anna Boden and Ryan Fleck • 2010 • USA • 101 mins • Cert 12

 Our film programme will kick off at 7.30pm with Behind The Locked Door, a short documentary produced by Brent Mind, about mental health in the black community.

-Join us after the main feature for a relaxed group discussion about the issues raised in the films, hosted by mental health professionals from Off The Record and YPI.
+Join us after the main feature for a relaxed group discussion about the issues raised in the films, hosted by Off The Record and YPI.
+Our panel members are:

 £5 tickets available for under 25s.